Dathalind/Dathalind/README.md

 - 👋 Hi, I’m @Dathalind
-- 👀 I’m interested in learning about penetration testing and building up skill to learn more about exploits.
+- 👀 I’m interested in learning about malware analysis and expand my skills in malware investigations.
 - 🌱 I’m currently learning to code in python and coding in general.
 - 💞️ I’m looking to collaborate on nothing at the moment.
 - 📫